 Tubs can come in a huge array of shapes and sizes.
 Most are rated to hold 2 to 3 people and can range up to 14 people for more personalized home use.
 Occasionally, commercial tubs in resorts or public areas can handle even more than that.
 The larger the option the more likely you will need a custom-built option.
 Also, keep in mind that more electricity is needed to heat the amount of water required.

+There are many hot tub shapes.
 Generally, you will see pre-made products in a circular, hexagonal, rectangular, or triangular shape- but many more options do exist to fit the space you need your tub to fit within.
 Custom sizing and shaping are also available from many reputed manufacturers, allowing you to get exactly what you need.

 These options are available for both inground and above ground options and can become quite creative if you desire to put the time into planning with a specialist.